jhustata/basic/lab1sol.md

-﻿# Lab 1 Solution
+﻿# Lab 1 & 2 Solution

 data: [transplants.dta](https://jhustata.github.io/basic/_downloads/34a8255f06036b44354b3c36c5583d7e/transplants.dta)

 Please use this lab as an opportunity to review the course material and prepare yourself for the homework 1 & 2 questions.
 An answer key will be on Friday April 5, 2024.
 Question 14 will prepare you for homework 1.
+The other solutions introduce conditional statements and macros, which are a key part of homework 2.

 1. Start Stata and open your do-file editor. [lab1sol.do](https://raw.githubusercontent.com/jhustata/basic/main/lab1solution.do)